benjaminflin/libasyncd/README.md

 =========

 __This fork of libasyncd has been modified to work with macOS.
-It will not generate .so files and it does not have any OpenSSL support.__
+It will not generate .so files.__

 ## Latency/Connection Test